 Idiopathic head tremors can happen to any dog, but are most often seen in young dogs under three years old and in certain breeds like:

 - Labrador Retrievers

 The cause of idiopathic head tremors is unknown, but thankfully, the condition usually resolves itself as the dog grows older.

 What to Do if You’re Concerned about Dog Head Shaking

 If your dog is persistently shaking its head from side to side, or if your dog’s head is shaking uncontrollably, please seek professional medical help.
 Many neurological conditions may share similar symptoms, but have very different treatment plans and outcomes.
 Southeast Veterinary Neurology is open 365 days a year to get to the bottom of your dog head shaking concerns!
-Contact our Miami, Boynton Beach, or Jupiter locations or schedule a consultation online for your pet today.
+Contact our Miami, Boynton Beach, Virginia Beach or Jupiter locations to schedule an appointment for your pet today.